 This screen contains industry-standard options additional to the core PC AT BIOS.
 This section describes all fields offered by Phoenix Technologies in this screen.
+Some fields may vary from those in your Setup program.
 Your system board designer may omit or modify some fields.